The Smartest Growth Stock to Buy With $500 Right Now

 *Stock Advisor returns as of October 14, 2024

-Howard Smith has positions in Nvidia.
-The Motley Fool has positions in and recommends Nvidia.
+Chris Neiger has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Chipotle Mexican Grill, Nvidia, and Qualcomm.
+The Motley Fool recommends Stellantis and recommends the following options: short December 2024 $54 puts on Chipotle Mexican Grill.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.